group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 Finally, because the skeletonization endpoints used to not touch the borders of the object, a function was created for lengthen the lines from endpoints to the object (see: [Endline elongation](#endline-elongation)).

 <div align="center"> <img src="images/WM_branch_reduction.png" alt="Image Processing Panel" width="70%"> </div>

-ççç: explicar fonament d'skeletonization? ççç Branch reduction: Veure la funcio que vaig treure branch reduction (D'un autor, a citar).
-The length obtantion is based from the skeletonized line, in the function `esqueletonitzacio_josep_optim()`.